emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 #### Quick start

-To get started with PPL, choose **Dev Tools** in Energy Logserver Dashboards and use the `bulk` operation to index some sample data:
+To get started with PPL, choose **Dev Tools** in ITRS Log Analytics Dashboards and use the `bulk` operation to index some sample data:

 ```json
 PUT accounts/_bulk?refresh